APSDetectors/ZeroMQ-publish-ADR-Temp/README.md

 # ZeroMQ-publish-ADR-Temp

-A simple example how use zeroMQ (publish/subscribe).
+A simple example how to use zeroMQ (publish/subscribe).

-* zeroMQ-publish-ADR-50mK.vi is a simple LabView VI which reads the 50mK temperature NI SharedVariable from the StarCryo ADR magnetic controller and publishes is on a zeroMQ socket.
-The praactical reason for this was that we wanted to access the ADR temperature from the linux machine.
-This was easier than then trying to figure out how to directly read NI SharedVariables from linux.
+* zeroMQ-publish-ADR-50mK.vi is a simple LabView VI which reads the 50mK temperature NI SharedVariable from the StarCryo ADR magnet controller (on a HPD Denali 102 Cryostat) and publishes is on a zeroMQ socket.
+The practical reason for this was that we wanted to access the ADR temperature from the linux machine.
+This was easier than trying to figure out how to directly read NI SharedVariables from linux.

 * zeroMQ-subscribe-multipart.vi is just a zeroMQ subscriber which reads the published temperature